Identity Documents for Washington Drivers Licenses

 The most common examples are

 refugee relief placement packets

 the Mexican matriculate consular

-If you only need a driver's license, you can get a license that is "not valid as identification."
+If you only need a driver license, you can get a license that is "not valid as identification."
 It is legal to drive.
 You cannot use this license for ID.

 The law says you must give your Social Security number to the Department of Licensing.
-If you do not have a Social Security number, How Do I Apply for a Drivers’ License if I Do not have a Social Security Number has more on what to do.
+If you do not have a Social Security number, read How Do I Apply for a Driver License if I Do not have a Social Security Number.

 Ask your DSHS caseworker to fill out form 16-029 "Request for Identicard".
-One is provided in the pdf print version of this publication or you can ask your caseworker for the form.
 Take the completed form to DOL to get a Washington State Identification card for five dollars.

 CLEAR: 1-888-201-1014 weekdays, 9:15 a.m. to 12:15 p.m.